NatalieRMCastro/nataliermcastro.github.io/_posts/2025-04-21-political-stances-svm.md

  <a id="polynomial-classifications"></a>
 ### Assessing the Classifications of the Polynomial Cost 1000 SVM

+The patterns illustrated here are generated from the Polynomial Cost 1000 SVM.
+In this case, the patterns are illustrated only in some of the labels because of the length and commplexity of the confuson matrix.
+In addition the accuracy of the publisher and affiliation, bill metadata, and bill committee scored low on preformance.
+This suggests that even if there were patterns identified, they may not have actually been learning, and the classifier managed to get a few lucky guesses.

+The patterns illustrated in the confusion matricies show minimal learning for the publisher of the news data and the bill sponsor states.
+The strongest learning is illustrated through sentiment.
+This may be in part due to the distribution of the training data, and the relatively positive valence scores generally.

 <section class="gallery">
 	<div class="row">
 		<article class="col-6 col-12-xsmall gallery-item">